michiganhackers/michigan-hackers-android-app/README.md

 6. Get the MichiganHackers.jks file from an Android team leader and place it in the androidapp/app directory.
 7. Get the keystore.properties file from an Android team leader and place it in the androidapp directory.

-# Deployment
-The app currently has a bug that makes it so that you can't see the calendar events in the debug version.
-The current work-around is to install the app from the playstore and sign in with your Google account.
-This allows you to see the calendar events in the debug version if you sign in with the same google account.

 # Contributing
 You will be working in master branch by default after cloning the repository.
 To contribute, you will need to do the following:
 1. Checkout the develop branch